 —Joan Blades, co-founder of LivingRoomConversations.org, MomsRising.org, and MoveOn.org

 Arlie Hochschild graduated from Swarthmore College in 1962 and then earned her M.A. and Ph.D. from the University of California at Berkeley, whose faculty she soon joined.
 She is also know for her book The Outsourced Self: Intimate Life in Market Times (2012) where she explores the “shifting boundary between market and intimate life and methods by which individuals manage that boundary to keep personal life feeling personal.”

 Please join us at 6:00 pm to talk about the latest political news or to just socialize and have fun.

 Non-members: $30 ($26 for dinner and $4 requested donation to help offset program costs)

-Please email Jim Donnelly that you are coming for the dinner by Monday, June 24 (we need a ‘head count’ for the dinner).
+Please email Brodie Hilp that you are coming by Monday, April 20 (we need a ‘head count’ for the dinner).
 Thank you for your help.

 RSVP: To make certain you have a dinner, please RSVP.

 Please make checks payable to Brodie Hilp, to 130 Bridgeside Circle, Danville, CA 94506